CSVdB/PACT-code/README.md

   * Private profile minus any editing rights
   * Add button for friendship request & show status of friendship request
 - Make it possible to stop being a coach, unfriend, unfollow..
-- "Like" button for events
+- "Like" button for events???
   * You can see you liked something already, and cancel your like
   * You can see who liked what things, includes links to their public profile
 - Coach can see who joined his events, including a link to their public profiles
 - Add a free form "description" to each workout submission
-- When adding a picture, ask to select a circle within the picture to use instead
+- Allow to cut out a circle out of each picture, to be used instead
+  * Then finalize MVP design with Sander
 - Put coming up coach organized workouts at the top of the newsfeed?
 - Replace dropdowns by a separate page with icons

 # Later

+- Staging environment
 - Switch to Cassius to use variables (e.g. for the primary colors) and type-safe URLs
 - Clean up CSS